Frizio03/OperatingSystems/README.md

 Some past exams examples and solutions

-* Shell part exam examples
+* Exam examples about shell section
-* C part exam examples
+* Exam examples about C section

 ## Snippet C